contao/docs-archive/manual/en/05-system-administration/extensions.md

 download the .zip archive of the latest release.
 Then unzip the files and copy them to the `system/modules` folder.
 If the extension has public files, you must generate a [symbolic link][3] with the command `app/console contao:symlinks` in your command-line interface.

 Then you must register your extension in `app/AppKernel.php` so that it can be taken into account by the system (see below).
 Finally, check the database with the [Contao install tool][4].

-##### AppKernel.php
+When you have made all the installation procedure, you can clear the cache with the following command: `php app/console cache:clear -e=prod`.

+#### Enable the extension

+Then you need to enable your extension by adding it to the list of registered bundles in the `app/AppKernel.php` file of your Contao folder.

-Instantiate the `ContaoModuleBundle` class.
-The first parameter is the name of your extension.
+Add the following line as in the example below by changing the first parameter (myExtensionName) with the name of your extension.

 ```php
 new Contao\CoreBundle\HttpKernel\Bundle\ContaoModuleBundle('myExtensionName', $this->getRootDir()),